google/clusterfuzz/docs/getting-started/local_instance.md

 $ python butler.py run_bot --name my-bot /path/to/my-bot  # rename my-bot to anything
 ```

-This creates a copy of ClusterFuzz source under `/path/to/my-bot/clusterfuzz` and runs
+This creates a copy of ClusterFuzz source under `/path/to/my-bot/clusterfuzz`
-the bot using it.
-Most of the bot artifacts like logs, fuzzers, corpora, etc are
+and runs the bot using it.
+Most of the bot artifacts like logs, fuzzers,
-created inside the `bot` sub-folder.
+corpora, etc are created inside the `bot` subdirectory.

 ### Viewing logs